 #3: Fire Blight

-A type of fungus that grows on the branches and trunks of mature trees, gall is a result of insects feeding on the branches and leaves or laying eggs inside it.
+Additionally, gall is a type of fungus that grows on the branches and trunks of mature trees.
+It is a result of insects feeding on the branches and leaves or laying eggs inside it.
 The galls appear as tumor-like growths that develop on the tree in response to the gall-producing insect injecting chemicals into the tree.
 Most galls grow on the oak species of trees.
 While trees are unlikely to die as a result of this disease, it can seriously impact its appearance.

 #5: Witch’s Broom